 Even further, and where Strider and other brands use bulky and heavy plastic, these bikes have industrial bearings hubs connected with stainless steel spokes.
 The tires are 12 x 1.35″ Schwalbe G-One Speed.

 This differs from many balance bike manufacturers (cough *Strider* cough) who use solid rubber tires.
 The air tires used on the woom 1 do a few things slightly better.

 They reduce weight, provide improved grip and traction, and decrease roll resistance.
 The presence of greater roll resistance is not good.
-It reduces the joy and freedom felt with coasting because with greater roll resistance, the rider must work harder to continue moving.
+It reduces the joy and freedom felt with coasting because, with greater roll resistance, the rider must work harder to continue moving.

 Fortunately, woom has added car-style (Schrader) valves that fit with all standard bike pumps.
 On the side of these already amazing tires, woom has placed reflective strips for safety and visibility.